richardgaywood/paydata.org/content/archive/matrix_backport/rules.md

 No changes.

-{{% alert title="Notes" %}}Rejected rule: 6e reduces VR initiative.
-As *I'm sticking with the 5e action economy in my game, I don't see the need to backport this change.
+{{% alert title="Notes" %}}*Rejected rule: 6e reduces VR initiative.
+As I'm sticking with the 5e action economy in my game, I don't see the need to backport this change.
 I'm also keeping 5e's +2 dice pool bonus for hot sim VR, as without it hot sim offers a lot of risk for rather modest reward.*
 {{% /alert %}}

 ## Connections; Noise